osbuild/osbuild.github.io/docs/on-premises/03-user-guide/06-uploading-to-pulp-stree.md

-# Uploading an ostree commit to a Pulp server with ostree support
+# Uploading an ostree commit to Pulp

 `osbuild-composer` provides the users with a convenient way to upload ostree commits to a Pulp instance with [ostree content support](https://pulpproject.org/content-plugins/#ostree).